 How the Fed impacts stocks, crypto and other investments

 Higher rates have been playing out on stocks, cryptocurrency and commodities such as oil over the past few years.
-But now that interest rates are declining, what can investors expect from here and how long will the shifting rate environment impact markets?
+But now that short-term interest rates are declining, what can investors expect from here, and how long will the shifting rate environment impact markets?

-The Federal Reserve opted to lower interest rates at its Sept.
-17-18 meeting, decreasing the federal funds rate by 50 basis points, to 4.75 to 5.0 percent.
-With inflation clearly cooling, the nation’s central bank decided now was an appropriate time to let the brakes off a bit.
+The Federal Reserve opted to lower interest rates at its Nov.
+6-7 meeting, decreasing the federal funds rate by 25 basis points to a range of 4.5 to 4.75 percent.
+With inflation clearly cooling, the nation’s central bank decided it was an appropriate time to cut rates further, after trimming rates by 50 basis points in September.

 Investors look forward to lower rates